Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## Disclaimer

 If you've never played Fallout: New Vegas before, I recommend following the [**Viva New Vegas**](https://vivanewvegas.github.io/) modding guide.
 It has a fraction of the mods present here, and will take you considerably less time to follow and install appropriately.
+I HIGHLY reccomend you check out [**Wall_SoGB’s performance guide**](https://wallsogb.github.io/FalloutNV-Performance-Guide/) as it provides nearly all you need to know about optimizing your game for your hardware.

 Also, feel free to post any issues and point out where I can make improvements.
 Your feedback is greatly appreciated.